 The obligations of all parties to this agreement extend only to the parties’ conduct in respect of licensable transactions.

-Priority of Agency terms published by CAA Pursuant to AST 2.2 and Agency Term 1 no agency term negotiated between the principal ATOL holder and the agent may contradict or purport to contradict the CAA’s mandated terms and any that do so will be void.
+Pursuant to AST2.2 and Agency Term 1 no agency term negotiated between the principal ATOL holder and the agent may contradict or purport to contradict the CAA’s mandated terms and any that do so will be void.

 Agency Term 1